Island Rail Corridor: Construction

 The last spike was gold and the hammer was silver.
-On 13 August 1886, the last spike was driven at Cliffside, about 40 km north of Victoria.
+On 13 August 1886, the last spike was driven at Cliffside, Shawnigan Lake, about 40 km north of Victoria.
 Construction of the island railway took three and a half years.
 Prime Minister Macdonald drove the last spike, during his only visit to British Columbia.
 The railway was extended to Dunsmuir's mine at Wellington in 1887, and into Victoria in 1888.
 It was extended west to Port Alberni in 1911, west to Lake Cowichan in 1912, and north to Courtenay in 1914.
 The E&N Railway was to have been built all the way to Campbell River, but that plan fell through due to the outbreak of World War I.